trowski/fiber-rfc/rfc.md

 Each fiber is allocated a separate C stack and VM stack.
 The C stack is allocated using `mmap` if available, meaning physical memory is used only on demand (if it needs to be allocated to a stack value) on most platforms.
 Each fiber stack is allocated 1M maximum of memory by default, settable with a ini setting `fiber.stack_size`.
 Note that this memory is used for the C stack and is not related to the memory available to PHP code.
 VM stacks for each fiber are allocated in a similar way to generators and use a similar amount of memory and CPU.

-## FAQ

-#### Who is the target audience for this feature?

-Fibers are an advanced feature that most users will not use directly.
-This feature is primarily targeted at library and framework authors to provide an event loop and an asynchronous programming API.
-Fibers allow integrating asynchronous code execution seamlessly into synchronous code at any point without the need to modify the application call stack or add boilerplate code.

-`FFI` is an example of a feature recently added to PHP that most users may not use directly, but can benefit from greatly within libraries they use.

-#### Why use `FiberScheduler` instead of an API similar to Lua or Ruby?

-Fibers require a scheduler to be useful.
-A scheduler is responsible for creating and resuming fibers.
-A fiber on it's own does nothing – something external to the fiber must control it.
-This is not unlike generators.
-When you iterate over a generator using `foreach`, you are using a "scheduler" to control the generator.
-If you write code using the `send()` or `throw()` methods of a generator, you are writing a generator scheduler.
-However, because generators are stack-less and can only yield from their immediate context, the author of generator has direct control over what is yielded within that generator.
-Fibers may suspend deep within the call stack, perhaps within library code authored by another.
-Therefore it makes sense to move control of the scheduler used to the point of fiber suspension, rather than at fiber creation.

-Additionally, using a fiber scheduler API enables a few features:

- * Suspension of the top-level (`{main}`): When the main fiber is suspended, execution continues into the fiber scheduler.
- * Nesting schedulers: A fiber may suspend into different fiber schedulers at various suspension points.
-Each scheduler will be started/suspended/resumed as needed.
-While a fully asynchronous app may want to ensure it does not use multiple fiber schedulers, a FPM application may find it acceptable to do so.
- * Elimination of boilerplate: Suspending at the top-level eliminates the need for an application to wrap code into a library-specific scheduler, allowing library code to suspend and resume as needed, without concern that the user used the appropriate boilerplate that may conflict with another libraries boilerplate.

-#### What about performance?

-Switching between fibers is lightweight, requiring changing the value of approximately 20 pointers, give or take, depending on platform.
-Switching context in the VM is similar to Generators.
-Since fibers exist within a single process thread, switching between fibers is significantly more performant than switching between processes/threads.

-#### What platforms are supported?

-Fibers are supported on nearly all modern CPU architectures, including x86, x86_64, 32- and 64-bit ARM, 32- and 64-bit PPC, MIPS, Windows (architecture independent, Windows provides a fiber API), and older Posix platforms with ucontext.
-Support for C stack switching using assembly code is provided by [Boost](https://github.com/boostorg/context/tree/develop/src/asm), which has an [OSI-approved](https://opensource.org/licenses/BSL-1.0) [license](https://www.boost.org/LICENSE_1_0.txt) that allows components to be distributed directly with PHP.

-`ext-fiber` is actively tested on [Travis](https://travis-ci.com/github/amphp/ext-fiber/builds) for Linux running on x86_64 and 64-bit ARM, on [AppVeyor](https://ci.appveyor.com/project/amphp/ext-fiber) for Windows, and by the developers on macOS running on x86_64.

-#### How is a `FiberScheduler` implemented?

-A `FiberScheduler` is like any other PHP class implementing an interface.
-The `run()` method may contain any necessary code to resume suspended fibers for the given application.
-Generally, a `FiberScheduler` would loop through available events, resuming fibers when an event occurs.
-The `ext-fiber` repo contains a [very simple implementation, `Loop`](https://github.com/amphp/ext-fiber/blob/7f838e1f067e32cc08cfe79e60feef95e0748b82/scripts/Loop.php) that is able to delay functions for a given number of milliseconds or until the scheduler is entered again.
-This simple implementation is used in the [`ext-fiber` phpt tests](https://github.com/amphp/ext-fiber/tree/7f838e1f067e32cc08cfe79e60feef95e0748b82/tests).

-#### How does blocking code affect fibers

-Blocking code (such as `file_get_contents()`) will continue to block the entire process, even if other fibers exist.
-Code must be written to use asynchonous I/O, an event loop, and fibers to see a performance and concurrency benefit.
-As mentioned in the introduction, several libraries already exist for asynchronous I/O and can take advantage of fibers to integrate with synchronous code while expanding the potential for concurrency in an application.

-#### Why add this to PHP core?

-Adding this capability directly in PHP core makes it widely available on any host providing PHP.
-Often users are not able to determine what extensions may be available in a particular hosting environment, are unsure of how to install extensions, or do not want to install 3rd-party extensions.
-With fibers in PHP core, any library author may use the feature without concerns for portability.

-Futher, the extension currently uses the observer API to determine when fiber schedulers are run to completion, however the timing is not ideal, as it occurs *before* shutdown functions and destructors are executed.
-Adding the fibers to PHP core would allow the engine to finish executing fiber schedulers *after* registered shutdown functions are invoked.

-#### Why not add an event loop and async/await API to core?

-This RFC proposes only the bare minimum required to allow user code to implement full-stack coroutines or green-threads in PHP.
-There are several frameworks that implement their own event loop API, promises, and other asynchronous APIs.
-These APIs vary greatly and are opinionated, designed for a particular purpose, and their particular needs may not be able to be covered by a core API that is designed by only a few individuals.

-It is the opinion of the author of this RFC that it is best to provide the bare minimum in core and allow user code to implement other components as they desire.
-If the community moves toward a single event loop API or a need emerges for an event loop in PHP core, this can be done in a future RFC.
-Providing a core event loop without core functionality using it (such as streams, file access, etc.) would be misleading and confusing for users.
-Deferring such functionality to user frameworks and providing only a minimum API in core keeps expectations in check.

-This RFC does not preclude adding async/await and an event loop to core, see [Future Scope](#future-scope).

-#### How does this proposal differ from prior Fiber proposals?

-The prior [Fiber RFC](https://wiki.php.net/rfc/fiber) did not support context switching within internal calls (`array_map`, `preg_replace_callback`, etc.) or opcode handlers (`foreach`, `yield from`, etc.).
-This could result in a crash if a function using fibers was used in any user code called from C code or in extensions that override `zend_execute_ex` such as Xdebug.

-The API proposed here also differs, allowing suspension of the main context.

 ## Backward Incompatible Changes

 Declares `Fiber`, `FiberScheduler`, `FiberError`, `FiberExit`, `ReflectionFiber`, and `ReflectionFiberScheduler` in the root namespace.
 No other BC breaks.